PicoCreator/list-of-meetup-alternatives/README.md

 So meetup.com maybe planning to [charge a $2 per RSVP](https://meetup.com/lp/paymentchanges) - this will effectively kill any "free meetup".
 So as a meetup co-organizer myself, this is me researching for a plan to mitigate this!

+While the developer in me might want to jump to "lets open source" this.

+It is important to recognise that the success of meetup.com, to an event organiser is that it is "a social network" focusing on well - meetups.

+Its biggest strength was that attendees of any events, can randomly discover other related events by subscribing to an existing group, or by searching for it.

+There are several expensive event management system with superior features, but without the social network.

+Having every organizer hosting their own "meetup server" is probably a worse case scenerio, as it effectively kills off the ability for small organisers (<10 attendees) from getting off the ground.

+So in my oppinion having a feature complete meetup.com clone is not a solution.

+- It has to be easy for **any** organiser to spin up (not a sysadmin).
+- It has to have discoverability built in to other events, beyond the one being organized.
+- It has to have a subscription feature for attendees of groups to keep track of upcoming events, they subscribed to.
+(Full raw list is too much)

+A possible solution is to have multiple major hubs interconnected.
+With major organizer forming their own hub.
+Commonly refered to federation, however this requires a logistical work on hub administrator to interlink / etc.

+Unfortunately, the laziest effective solution tends to work here.

 ---

 ## Open Source Solutions (with demo)